sandeepjena7/Image-Based-Recommendation-System/README.md

 ### Sandeep Jena

+## Purpose
+The size of the `fashion market is continuously increasing`, and the digital industry in the fashion market created a new paradigm.
+While customers can access various fashion apparel through the digitalized paradigm and they have more options to choose from, it is not easy for them to search for the style that they want online. `General users do not know what keyword` they should use to search for the style they want.
+Accordingly, shopping malls need to implement a more effective information retrieval system that should be able to recommend clothing by identifying the preference of the consumer to resolve limitations and provide optimal service.
+Therefore, it is increasingly important for shopping malls to implement a system that supports efficient searches and recommendations

 # About the Project:

 This project can be applied to recommend images based on the image you upload.
 The technique used here are